 Backyard Trick or Treating

-This is an incredible option to help your child bond with other ASD children.
-For this, you can ask moms/dads with children on the spectrum and gather together for an Autism-friendly Halloween.
+This is an incredible option to help your child bond with his/her siblings.
 All you need to do is set up some tables in your backyard and offer treats in each one of them.
 Some treats can be healthy sweet options, and the other ones can be Halloween related activities like pumpkin carving, or even a small toy.

-Remember, the goal is to have your child going through the tables while trick or treating, to help him/her socialize while being rewarded.
+Remember, the goal is to have your child going through the tables while trick or treating, allowing him/her to have fun while being rewarded.

 Read a Halloween Book